This blog may contain affiliate links. Read our disclosure policy for more info.

 Our class lasted for 4 hours, in which we picked our dishes from a menu and started cooking.
 We loved having the option of what we could cook, so we could make our favorite dishes.
 This also easily caters to vegetarians!

 After we prepared our meal, we sat on the rooftop terrace and overlooked the city as we dined!
 It was an experience to remember.
-We thought this tour was a great price at $90 USD as it included transportation, our cooking ingredients, snacks, alcoholic drinks, our local chef, and a yummy meal at the end.
+We thought this tour was a great deal as it included transportation, our cooking ingredients, snacks, alcoholic drinks, our local chef, and a yummy meal at the end.

 Check availability and reserve this cooking class here.